 4. Transferring your information abroad

-We use Microsoft 365 to process all our emails under the terms of a strict agreement, which safeguards your information.
-This personal data is hosted on servers outside of the UK, but only in EU countries which are subject to the General Data Protection Regulation.
+We use Microsoft 365 to process our electronic documents under the terms of a strict agreement, which safeguards your information.
+This personal data is hosted on servers outside the UK, but only in EU countries which are subject to the General Data Protection Regulation.

 We don’t transfer any other information about you outside of the UK.

 When we share your information, we provide the minimum necessary in relation to the programme you have been referred to.
 This personal data is shared with following recipients, depending on your circumstances:

 - The Welsh Government, for monitoring purposes

 - The Probation Service, when we need to contact them for more information

 There are also other specific situations where we may be required to disclose information about you, such as: